Tips for Drawing Hands

 The idea that people cannot learn to draw is ludicrous.
 Just the idea that you aren’t talented enough to learn creates a mental block that will prevent you from learning.
-Talent is some aristocracy that you are born into, or if you are not you are doomed to mediocrity.
-If that were so all my children would be artists, or perhaps I would not.
-Just like learning the piano, languages or mathematics, drawing can be taught and learned.
+Talent is some aristocracy that you are born into, or if you are not, you are doomed to mediocrity.
+If that were so, all my children would be artists, or perhaps I would not.
+Just like learning the piano, languages, or mathematics, drawing can be taught and learned.
 It is time and practice that makes all the difference.

 Sometimes I used toned paper and pretend that the tone on the paper is the middle value.
-Then I have to build up the darker values and use white charcoal pencil or white pastel pencil for the highlights.
+Then I have to build up the darker values and use a white charcoal pencil or white pastel pencil for the highlights.
 I like the toned paper because some of the work is already done with the middle value already there.
-Also I like being able to add a highlight just where I want it.
-The deal is that you cannot and should NOT mix the white with the black.
+Also, I like being able to add a highlight just where I want it.
+The deal is that you cannot and should not mix the white with the black.
 It doesn’t look right or good.
 The area where the white goes must first be free of any black smudges to be pure.
 This is done with a kneaded gum eraser.

 When doing portraits, the underlying drawing is crucial.
 To accomplish good paintings, you must be able to draw well.
 And the key is practice.

-I learned the names of the bones in the hand and the musculature, how the veins go near the surface and the tendons that show up during tension and hand movement.
-This was not necessary but helpful and I feel I am empowered by the knowledge.
+I learned the names of the bones in the hand and the musculature, how the veins go near the surface, and the tendons that show up during tension and hand movement.
+This was not necessary but helpful, and I feel I am empowered by the knowledge.

 Next, I pick up the 2B and commit to some of the shadow areas.
 Shadow shapes are very important.
 The shadows really define the subject almost as much as the positive or lit sides.
-If the shadow shapes are accurate you are more likely to have an accurate rendering.
-Next I pick up the 4B or 6B pencil and drawing lightly at first, build up the layers of deep shadows.
-At the end I pull up the light and highlights with the kneaded gum eraser.
+If the shadow shapes are accurate, you are more likely to have an accurate rendering.
+Next, I pick up the 4B or 6B pencil and, drawing lightly at first, build up the layers of deep shadows.
+In the end, I pull up the light and highlights with the kneaded gum eraser.

-When it is time to take a photo and share on social media or elsewhere digitally, these charcoal drawings photograph perfectly, with lovely dark to light shapes and lines with perfect contrast.
+When it is time to take a photo and share it on social media or elsewhere digitally, these charcoal drawings photograph perfectly, with lovely dark to light shapes and lines with perfect contrast.
 Carbon pencils don’t photograph well because the darkest marks are shiny and cause a glare on the paper when being photographed.